Czarified/hyperstruct/docs/introduction.md

 methods, you _need_ derived statistical parameters, relevant to your mission and flight profiles.
 What if you start pushing the limits beyond the data collected?
 Fly higher, fly faster, pull harder g's, or even fly into the realm where thermomechanical effects begin to drive the structural sizing.
-You need an analytical solution instead of statistical; or perhaps you could iteratively build planes on the fringe of your dataset and proceed to collect more data each time.
+You need an analytical solution instead of statistical one; or perhaps you could iteratively build planes on the fringe of your dataset and proceed to collect more data each time.

 Additionally, in modern times AI/ML and Large Language Models are